Plating with Pride since 1955

 DOD-P-16232 Type Z; TT-C-490 Type V

 Zinc phosphate coating is an immersion process which forms a grainy phosphate coating on steel.
 It is often called “Parkerizing.”
 Zinc phosphate is used for corrosion resistance or a paint base and the items are either oiled or painted after processing.
 The zinc phosphate acts as a sacrificial coating for steel.

 QQ-S-365 and AMS 2412

 Silver plating is an electro-chemical process which puts a thin layer of silver over another metal.
-It is principly used for lubricity, conductivity and decoration.
+It is principally used for lubricity, conductivity and decoration.
 It is used on products like gears and seals for lubricity, buss bars and contacts for conductivity and pieces of art for decoration.
 We are very successful in plating silver for each of these purposes.
 A typical thickness for silver plating is 0.0001″ to 0.0005″.

-When silver is applied for lubricity and conductivity, it is typically plated directly on the base metal, unless an undercoating is required for adhesion such as a nickel stike to help the plating adhere to nickel alloys.
+When silver is applied for lubricity and conductivity, it is typically plated directly on the base metal, unless an undercoating is required for adhesion such as a nickel strike to help the plating adhere to nickel alloys.
 For decorative applications the silver may have an undercoating of bright nickel to take advantage of the nickel’s ability to shine.

 Frequently Asked Questions:

 Q: Why is silver used for electrical connections even though it tarnishes so fast?

 A: Tarnished silver or silver oxide is almost as conductive as silver and it is still more conductive than gold.